 The grocery stores we know today were called "General Stores," back then.

-Proof: Ordinances of the Town of Chicago incorporated on August 12, 1833.
+Proof: Ordinances of the Town of Chicago were incorporated on August 12, 1833.

 The saloon in Chicago had its origin in two places.
 The oldest was the inn or tavern, a combination kitchen, hotel, and drinking establishment.
 Much of the city's early social life revolved around Wolf Point on the Chicago River.
 Such spots included James Kinzie's (John Kinzie's son) Green Tree Tavern.
 Mark Beaubien opened the Eagle Exchange Tavern in a log cabin on the south bank of the Chicago River in 1829 then added a frame addition to the Eagle in 1831.
 Beaubien also opened the Sauganash Hotel, Chicago's first hotel, serving food and drink.